Dental Implants – Edison, NJ

 Maintaining & Caring For Your Dental Implants

 Dental implants are capable of lasting for decades and remaining healthy and functional along the way, but they do require a certain amount of attention every day just like natural teeth.
-For example, brushing, flossing, and proper diet are just a few of the things to keep in mind following your tooth replacement surgery.
-You’ve made an investment, which means you’ll want to make the most of it moving forward.
 Thankfully, Dr. Rosenfeld and his team will gladly provide tips to ensure your dental implant remains healthy and beautiful.

 Make Oral Hygiene a Priority